 I take it you’ve prepared a fresh installation of Windows server, if not go ahead and do it.
 I’ve used 2012 R2 for the purpose of the task.
 Don’t forget to activate it.

 Another important step is to configure network card you’re going to use with static IP – as we will tell ESXi to connect to the server over that IP.
-All you need is
+All you need is an IP address and subnet mask.

 Unless you’re willing to connect over the network then obviously gateway would be needed.
-However, it is strongly recommended to use iSCSI on
+However, it is strongly recommended to use iSCSI on the isolated network – due to security, performance and stability reasons.

 Create spanned volume

 Once you’ve got your server ready for a spin – the first step is to create a spanned volume – we will simply use all spare hard drives and create one massive disk out of them.
-I’ve used 1TB, 3TB and 4TB disks, which
+I’ve used 1TB, 3TB and 4TB disks, which gave me some 8TB of space altogether.

 You’d like to press CTRL + X and bring disk manager.
 Then right-click on each of the disks and initialize it, then bring them online.
 In my example, the disks are numbered 1,2 and 3.

 Next step is the actual creation of the Spanned Volume, you click on any of the spare disks, and choose “New Spanned Volume”, click next and on “Select Disks” page Add all disks, so that total volume size shows summed storage space from all of them.
-You assign any letter drive you want, give any name (I called mine BIG) and make sure to tick Perform
+You assign any letter drive you want, give any name (I called mine BIG) and make sure to tick Perform a quick format.

-That’s it, once you click finish you will see the colour of disks changing to purple-ish, and all three disks will have the same partition name with
+That’s it, once you click finish you will see the colour of disks changing to purple-ish, and all three disks will have the same partition name with the same letter assigned – in my case “BIG (F:).
+You can go to my computer and check yourself that this “disk” in fact exists.

 Install iSCSI Target Server role

-Now it’s time to add iSCSI role so that we can create the iSCSI disk and attach it to ESXi. iSCSI is a technology which allows you to
+Now it’s time to add iSCSI role so that we can create the iSCSI disk and attach it to ESXi. iSCSI is a technology which allows you to attach a network drive to the PC and use it as it was a local disk.

 Bring up Add roles and features wizard, and on “Server roles” tab check: File and Storage Service > File and iSCSI Services > iSCSI Target Server, accept the default and go ahead with the installation.